- Losses capped by talks over extension to production pact

-Hurricane Irma knocked out power to nearly four million Florida homes and businesses on Sunday after millions were told to evacuate ahead of the storm.
+Hurricane Irma knocked out power to more than 6 million Florida homes and businesses after millions were told to evacuate ahead of the storm.
+Irma hit Florida on Sunday morning as a dangerous Category 4 hurricane.
+It gradually lost strength and weakened to a tropical storm by Monday morning as it headed towards Georgia.

-The two hurricanes are expected to inflict a "bearish shock" on oil demand in September of about 600,000 barrels per day (bpd), Goldman said.
+The two hurricanes are expected to inflict a "bearish shock" on oil balances in September, denting global demand by 900,000 bpd and supply by about 300,000 bpd, Goldman said.

 The deal agreed late last year to reduce output by about 1.8 million bpd until March 2018 helped to keep prices as high as $58 a barrel in January, but they have since sagged as global stocks have not fallen as quickly as expected.